 Let's take the 2nd one first.
 This may be something that many or even most people are already familiar with, but it had eluded me until I watched Revolver: the concept of the ego as an enemy of the true self, the ego as an obstacle.

 One of the things which the movie relates to the ego is the game of chess.
 Jake Green, the film's protagonist, played by Jason Statham, is released from prison at the beginning of the movie.
-He had spent part of his time in confinement in solitary confinement in a cell between a chess Grandmaster and a con-man.
+He had done part of his time in solitary confinement in a cell between a chess Grandmaster and a con-man.
 Jake never saw either of them, but he did intercept many of the notes they passed back and forth, and he learned a little about chess.
 After his release, he becomes mixed up with a couple of loan sharks, Zach (Vincent Pastore) and Avi (André Benjamin), and plays some games of chess with Avi.

-Before I ever saw Revolver, I had already noticed some of the way in which ego interferes with playing chess.
+Before I ever saw Revolver, I had already noticed some of the ways in which ego interferes with playing chess.
 In some of my blog posts about chess I noted that over-confidence in my ability as a chess player leads directly to disastrously poor chess play.
 In Revolver, this interference is addressed much more directly.
 In the film, chess is one of the things which teach Jake about the ego.
 For example, the ego resists playing stronger players.
 It wants to win all of the time.
 Even though it's very plain to see that a chess player (or, as the chess players in the movie point out, a player in any sort of game) can only improve by playing stronger players -- which of course will involve a lot of losing, which offends the ego.
 In his games with Avi, after having studied chess in prison for years with not much else to do, Jake wins game after game, and after one of the many times Jake announces checkmate, Avi says with annoyance that he's not going to play Jake anymore.

 But since watching the movie I'm playing stronger players much more, and surprise surprise, my game has improved quite a lot.